 Development Producer (Scripted)

-He has a background in production management, and also co-wrote a book of comedy haiku published by Penguin in 2017, described in one Amazon review as ‘very disappointing’.
+He has a background in production management, and also co-wrote a book of comedy haiku published by Penguin in 2017, which was described in one Amazon review as ‘very disappointing’.

 Development Producer (Non Scripted)